-After all the investment of time and energy in preparing the worship and the message, do the leaders of the church heave a sigh of relief that at least communion is uncomplicated and can run on autopilot?
+And, after all the investment of time and energy in preparing the worship and the message, do the leaders of the church heave a sigh of relief that at least communion is uncomplicated and can run on autopilot?

-The Bible tells us, first that the Lord’s Supper is a memorial, a most excellent way to make each worship service be about cross of Christ (1 Cor 2:2) and not on the preacher’s eloquence or on the beauty of the worship.
+The Bible tells us, first that the Lord’s Supper is a memorial, a most excellent way to make each worship service be about cross of Christ (1 Cor 2:2) and not on the preacher’s eloquence or on the musical skill of the worship leaders.
 A second purpose is that it forces each believer to a spiritual crisis week by week: I must now confess my sins if I’m going to participate.
 According to 1 Corinthians 10-11, communion also reminds us of the union of each member in the body of Christ (10:17; 11:33).
 In the bread and wine we remember that it is impossible to love God and not love his people.
 Sharing in one bread ought to shake us out of the cult of individualism in which modern believers fall.

 The Lord’s Supper summons us to:

 Look back – to the death of Christ

 Look to the present – to the reality of God’s forgiveness right now